camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 Suspending a process instance is helpful, if you want ensure that it is not executed any further.
 For example, if process variables are in an undesired state, you can suspend the instance and change the variables *safely*.

-In detail, suspension means to disallow all actions that change *token* state (i.e. the activities that are currently executed) of the instance.
+In detail, suspension means to disallow all actions that change *token* state (i.e., the activities that are currently executed) of the instance.
 For example, it is not possible to signal an event or complete a user task for a suspended process instance, as these actions will continue the process instance execution subsequently.
-Nevertheless, actions like setting or removing variables are still allowed, as they do not change token state.
+Nevertheless, actions like setting or removing variables are still allowed, as they do not change the token state.

 Also, when suspending a process instance, all tasks belonging to it will be suspended.
-Therefore, it will no longer be possible to invoke actions that have effects on the task's *lifecycle* (i.e. user assignment, task delegation, task completion, ...).
+Therefore, it will no longer be possible to invoke actions that have effects on the task's *lifecycle* (i.e., user assignment, task delegation, task completion, ...).
 However, any actions not touching the lifecycle like setting variables or adding comments will still be allowed.

 A process instance can be suspended by using the `suspendProcessInstanceById(...)` method of the `RuntimeService`.
 Similarly it can be reactivated again.